 I am doing this not because I want you to know, even.
-This isn’t really about you at all.
-This is about the kids who might have a chance at believing they can be anything and that they deserve more.
-This is about the parents who might need a reminder.
+It’s not really about you at all.
+This is about the kids who need to believe they can be anything and that they deserve more.
+It’s about the parents who might need a reminder.
 This is about workplaces that care for everyone.
 This is about all of us using our privilege to open the door for someone else.

 We’re going to start the work with a big ass coming out party.

 You.
 Me.
 A bunch of friends cheers-ing and talking in the chat about what we want to do to change in our corner of the world.
 I’ll figure out Zoom rooms, topics, and all that shit later but we will party – queers and allies alike.
 It’s going down for real.
 You can sign up for that at the bottom of this post.
 I am not waiting for Pride month.

 Here’s how you can celebrate with me today.
 Share this post with 1 person you know and invite them to happy hour.
 A parent.
 An HR leader.
 A queer kid.
 We can all learn how to be better to each other together.

 As far as the nosy details I know some handful of you are wondering about – will they change their name?
 Will they transition into a man?
 Will their pronouns change?

 My pronouns are still they/them and the rest of that is none of your fucking business.
 You do not need to know the personal details of my life to care and if you do, stop.
 I care about you and I don’t know anything about your life.
 I will not be taking (or asking) any questions about genitalia at this, or any other, time on this blog.
 This blog is about recruiting, not sex.

 Do you like this content?
 Subscribe to get this in your inbox.